-All students must take at least one seminar in each of the four areas of emphasis.
-Students choosing to write a thesis for their research component must take two additional seminars distributed across two of the four areas for a core of 18 hours.
-Students choosing to create a research portfolio for their research component must take three additional seminars distributed across three of the four areas for a core of 21 hours.
+Students writing a thesis for their research component must complete two additional seminars (6 hours), distributed across two of four options (REL 711, 731, 751, 771).
+Students creating a research portfolio for their research component must complete three additional seminars (9 hours), distributed across three of four options (REL 711, 731, 751, 771).

-3. Advisory Committee.
-Initially each student will be advised by the General Graduate Advisor.
+Initially each student will be advised by the Graduate Program Director.
 As soon as possible, the student will select a faculty member to chair a graduate advisory committee consisting of at least three persons.
 This committee will supervise the remainder of the candidate's graduate program.

 The candidate's program will be structured by the Advisory Committee in consultation with the student.